-The ACLU of Utah believes official social media pages for elected leaders and government organizations are public forums, and that blocking individuals may be an unconstitutional restriction on their right to free speech under the First Amendment.
+The ACLU of Utah believes that official social media pages for elected representatives and government organizations are public forums.
+And we also believe the blocking individuals from accessing these pages may be an unconstitutional restriction on their right to free speech under the First Amendment.

-You should also read the national ACLU's recent blog post on this topic: "Can a Government Official Block You on Twitter?"
+You can also read the national ACLU's recent blog post on this topic: "Can a Government Official Block You on Twitter?"